-The second miracle took place in the revival of classical paganism - the entire myth complex - in rebellion against Christianity.
-This started around 1430 in Florence, with the financial support of Cosimo de Medici, who made his fortune by dealing in arms - then and now the best business in the world.
-He commissioned the collection of the classic works and their translation into Latin.
-Then people started portraying these classic mythical tales in all the arts, in paintings, in music, and in poetry, in new garb, with the same names, with different names, in every possible way, taking any licence with the stories.
+Then this second miracle took place in the revival of classical paganism -- the entire myth complex -- in rebellion from Christianity.
+This started around 1430 in Florence, with the financial support of Cosimo de Medici -- with his fortune made by dealing in armed conflict.
+He commissioned the collection of the classic works, and their translation into Latin.
+Then people started portraying these classic mythical tales in all the arts, in paintings, in music, and in poetry, in new garb, with the same names, with different names, in every possible way, taking any liscence with the stories.

-So the mythogenesis continued, and the basic ideas of Orphism were successfully packaged in the myth.
-Merely to read the poem, to act the play, or to play the piece of music reinvoked anew these principles of the trinity: chaos, order, and the artistic bridge in between, exemplified by the power of Orpheus' lute, for going back and forth between the conscious and the unconscious, the overground and the underground, and so on.
+So the mythogenesis continued.
+And the basic ideas of Orphism were successfully packaged in the myth.
+So merely to read the poem, to act the play, to play the piece of music, and so on, reinvoked anew these principles of the trinity, of chaos, order, and the artistic bridge in between, exemplified by the power of Orpheus' lute, for going back and forth between the conscious and the unconscious, the overground and the underground, and so on.
 All of this was revived, as if sprinkling water on seeds.